K9-Finance-DAO/k9-hackathon-codespace-template/CONTRIBUTING.md

 K9 Finance DAO is a a decentralized finance (DeFi) platform that allows users to stake their KNINE tokens to earn rewards on the Shibarium Network.

 This repo is a forkable template meant to help you kickstart your development on the Shibarium network.
 This is a monorepo that uses yarn workspaces to manage multiple packages:
-- `packages/contracts`: contains the smart contracts for your (hardhat) project
+- `packages/hardhat`: contains hardhat project with your smart contracts
 - `packages/app`: contains the code for a nextjs frontend
 - `packages/scaffold-eth`: contains a fork of [scaffold-eth-2](https://github.com/scaffold-eth/scaffold-eth-2), a minimal and forkable repo providing builders with a starter kit to build decentralized applications on EVM chains.